apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 }
 ```

-### `boolean hasPathCapability(path, capability)`

-Probe for a filesystem instance offering a specific capability under the
-given path.

-There are a numbe of goals here goals here:
+There are a number of goals here:

 1. Allow callers to probe for optional filesystem operations without actually
 having to invoke them.